How to Start an LLC in Montana (2025 Guide)

 To check whether your desired name has already been taken by another business entity in Montana, you can perform a name search on the Montana Secretary of State website.

-If you’re not going to start your LLC right away, it might be a good idea to consider reserving your name for up to 120 days (costs $10).
+If you’re not going to start your LLC right away, it might be a good idea to consider reserving your name for up to 120 days ($10 processing fee).

 For more information, you can have a look at our Montana LLC Name Search guide.